 Detachment is your answer.
 I’m not saying that you do it like the woman in the joke.
 And, I don’t mean it in some cryptic theological or philosophical sense.
 Here’s how I see detachment in the context of relationships.
 Physical distance is not detachment (although it can help, sometimes).
 Detachment is giving the other person time and space so they may learn to be more responsible.
 It is a reminder that you can’t take care of the other person without taking care of yourself first.
 It is the understanding that you too deserve to do things that make you happy.
 You’ve as much right to life as anyone else.

-Detachment is an acknowledgement of the fact that the people you love are responsible for their feelings.
+Detachment is the acknowledgment of the fact that the people you love are responsible for their feelings.
 By letting them take control of their (and not your) life, you actually help them.
-It may hurt initially but eventually it infuses a new vitality in your relationship.
+It may hurt initially, but eventually, it infuses new vitality into your relationship.
 It is developing a sort of neutrality so you don’t start worrying about little things and feel the urge to fix everything right away.
 You can’t fix what you didn’t create.
 Not all the time anyway.

 Detachment is the realization that most troubled partners don’t act badly as a matter of choice.
 Their coping mechanisms propel them to behave a certain way.
 But your sense of detachment will give you the peace to handle everything far more effectively (without going crazy).
 Detachment is taking it easy (not for granted) in the face of friction and conflict.
 It is to examine your reaction rather than acting on the first thought or the first feeling you experience when things go haywire.
 It helps you to keep your sanity until your partner understands that neither of you can always be on your toes.